-- (ii) The guarantee must be an explicitly documented obligation assumed by the guarantor. - (iii) The guarantee must be legally enforceable in all relevant jurisdictions and the central counterparty's rights in terms of the guarantee must be legally well founded; provided that legal opinions must be updated at appropriate intervals in order to ensure continued enforceability of the central counterparty's rights in terms of the guarantee;
+- (ii) The guarantee must be an explicitly documented obligation assumed by the guarantor. - (iii) The guarantee must be legally enforceable in all relevant jurisdictions and the central counterparty's rights in terms of the guarantee must be legally well founded; provided that legal opinions must be updated at appropriate intervals in order to ensure continued enforceability of the central counterparty's rights in terms of the guarantee; - (iv) The guarantee must constitute a direct claim on the guarantor, provided that- - (aa) when a qualifying default or non-payment by the obligor occurs, the central counterparty pursues the guarantor for amounts outstanding under the loan, rather than having to continue to pursue the obligor; - (bb) when the guarantee provides only for the payment of principal amounts, any interest amount and other unprotected payments are regarded as unsecured amounts; - (cc) payment by the guarantor in terms of the guarantee may grant the guarantor the right to pursue the obligor for amounts outstanding under the loan. - (v) The guarantee must be linked to specific exposures, so that the extent of the cover is duly defined and incontrovertible. - (vi) Other than the central counterparty's non-payment of money due in respect of the guarantee, there may be no clause in the contract that would allow the guarantor unilaterally to cancel the guarantee or increase the effective cost of the protection as a result of deterioration in the credit quality of the protected exposure.

-- (iv) The guarantee must constitute a direct claim on the guarantor, provided that- - (aa) when a qualifying default or non-payment by the obligor occurs, the central counterparty pursues the guarantor for amounts outstanding under the loan, rather than having to continue to pursue the obligor; - (bb) when the guarantee provides only for the payment of principal amounts, any interest amount and other unprotected payments are regarded as unsecured amounts; - (cc) payment by the guarantor in terms of the guarantee may grant the guarantor the right to pursue the obligor for amounts outstanding under the loan. - (v) The guarantee must be linked to specific exposures, so that the extent of the cover is duly defined and incontrovertible. - (vi) Other than the central counterparty's non-payment of money due in respect of the guarantee, there may be no clause in the contract that would allow the guarantor unilaterally to cancel the guarantee or increase the effective cost of the protection as a result of deterioration in the credit quality of the protected exposure. - (vii) There may be no clause in the guarantee outside the direct control of the central counterparty that could prevent the guarantor from being obliged to pay out, in a timely manner, in the event of the original obligor failing to make the payment(s) due. - (viii) While guarantees reduce credit risk, they simultaneously increase other risks to which a central counterparty is exposed, such as legal and operational risks, therefore a central counterparty must employ robust procedures and processes, relating to guarantees, to control the risks, which must, as a minimum, include the fundamental elements specified below: - (aa) An articulated strategy for guarantees must form an intrinsic part of a central counterparty's general credit strategy and overall liquidity strategy; - (bb) A central counterparty must- - continue to assess a guaranteed exposure on the basis of the borrower's creditworthiness; - (ii) obtain and analyse sufficient financial information to determine the obligor's risk profile and its risk-management and operational capabilities; - (iii) ensure that its policies and procedures are supported by management systems capable of tracking the location and status of guarantees; - (iv) regularly review its policies and procedures in order to ensure that the policies and procedures remain appropriate and effective; - (v) have in place a duly defined policy with respect to the amount of concentration risk that it is prepared to accept;
+- (vii) There may be no clause in the guarantee outside the direct control of the central counterparty that could prevent the guarantor from being obliged to pay out, in a timely manner, in the event of the original obligor failing to make the payment(s) due. - (viii) While guarantees reduce credit risk, they simultaneously increase other risks to which a central counterparty is exposed, such as legal and operational risks, therefore a central counterparty must employ robust procedures and processes, relating to guarantees, to control the risks, which must, as a minimum, include the fundamental elements specified below: - (aa) An articulated strategy for guarantees must form an intrinsic part of a central counterparty's general credit strategy and overall liquidity strategy; - (bb) A central counterparty must- - (AA) continue to assess a guaranteed exposure on the basis of the borrower's creditworthiness; - (BB) obtain and analyse sufficient financial information to determine the obligor's risk profile and its risk-management and operational capabilities; - (CC) ensure that its policies and procedures are supported by management systems capable of tracking the location and status of guarantees; - (DD) regularly review its policies and procedures in order to ensure that the policies and procedures remain appropriate and effective; - (EE) have in place a duly defined policy with respect to the amount of concentration risk that it is prepared to accept; - (FF) take guaranteed positions into account when assessing the potential concentrations in its credit portfolio; - (GG) in order to mitigate its concentration risk, monitor general trends affecting relevant guarantors; - (HH) when it obtains guarantees that differ in maturity from the underlying credit exposure, monitor and control its roll-off risks, that is, the fact that the central counterparty will be exposed to the full amount of the credit exposure when the guarantee expires.
+The central counterparty may be unable to obtain further guarantees or to maintain its capital adequacy when the guarantee expires.